Strategize for success

-In the case of the Assessor's Office, there needs to be a rethinking of our production process because it will directly impact service to the public.
-That process includes, but is not limited to, what documents we need to process for new construction, how we process new transfers, and how the assessor manages homeowner contact.
+In the case of the City, there needs to be a rethinking of our production process because it will directly impact service to the public.
+That process includes, but is not limited to, how to process requests (online submissions are still not available city-wide) and how long it takes to get through to a live phone operator.

 Strategy 2: Do the Work Today, Save on Work Tomorrow

 There are a number of reasons why errors are made.
 These errors lead to phone calls regarding tax bills, erroneous assessments and over-assessments; there is value in the time lost to fielding those calls and making corrections.
 There is also time lost during the initial assessment which I consider a wasted effort.
-Additionally, many homeowners contact us because instructions on our forms are unclear - this naturally produces some apprehension among individuals because property tax is not something you want problems with down the road!
+Additionally, many homeowners contact us (at the Assessor) because instructions on our forms are unclear - this naturally produces some apprehension among individuals because property tax is not something you want problems with down the road!
 There are many other such examples that are simply too small for government to look into (it's not important enough, you see).
-I want to change that.
+I'm sure the same is happening at the City and I want to change that.

-Knowledeable staff and I will find solutions that will better close the gap on unforced errors.
-I believe such an effort may stem the subsequent work load which means our workers will have time enough to focus on individual properties and outreach.
-I believe this may also provide peace of mind for the homeowner.
+At District 6, knowledeable staff and I will find solutions that will better close the gap on unforced errors.
+I believe such an effort may stem the subsequent work load which means our workers will have time enough to focus on individual cases, city-wide projects, and outreach.
+I believe this may also provide peace of mind for the taxpayers in Los Angeles.

 Strategy 3: Increase Inter-Agency Cooperation

 There is opportunity for growth in this area.
 Many of the inter-agency communications are still conducted on paper.
-This means that there is time wasted in organizing, printing/copying, and delivering documents to other agencies (Building & Safety, Assessment Appeals Board, etc.).
+This means that there is time wasted in organizing, printing/copying, and delivering documents to other agencies (Building & Safety, DOT, Sanitation, etc.).
 Additionally, there is a hard cost in receiving, maintaining, and disposing of such documents.
 One could argue that there is an environmental cost as well.

-I will reach out to other organizations to cooridnate a new, acceptable methodology that would assist in our efforts toward a more responsive, accountable, and greener work flow.
+I will reach out to other actors (city council, mayor, etc.) and departments to coordinate a new, acceptable methodology that would assist in our efforts toward a more responsive, accountable, and greener work flow.